UbiquityRobotics/ubiquity_buildbot/README.md

      - `flavour` - flavour of generated image.
 The name of generated image will be: `${timestamp}-${flavour}-${release}-raspberry-pi.img`.
 This is an arbitrary string that is only used for generating the name of image and usually determines the name of project or specific speciality of the image that will be generated.
      - `release` - release of the generated image.
 Currently only possible value is "focal".
      - `imagedir` - absolute path on buildbot filesystem where generated image will be saved (can be value `/image-builds/final-images` if nothing special is required)
      - `apt_get_packages` - list of apt packages that need to be installed in the generated image.
 These apt packages will be installed BEFORE `execute_customizations()` is called.
+Note that image that the customizations are going to be executed on already comes with some apt packages pre-installed.
+Which apt packages exactly come pre-installed can be checked inside [build_rootfs.py -> main() -> apt_install_packages](https://github.com/UbiquityRobotics/pi_image2/blob/35e20cb6ba0ae049ed316580fdcd23a4f268fb35/build_rootfs.py#L242)

     all of these parameters must be present inside `self.conf` otherwise `build_image.py` will return an error.

     b) customizations